cgalli/ATMOS_6910_2018/lecture04.md

 # I/O: Input and output, part I

 Working with CSV and JSON in python is a simple task.
-With CSV, python supports several modules, but most common is simply the "csv" module, available as a built-in.
+With CSV, python supports several modules, but most common is simply the "csv" module, available in most default distributions.

 ## CSV
 CSV is comma separated values, but any parseable text file can be treated in similar ways.
 Take for example an atmospheric sounding originating from Salt Lake City (http://weather.uwyo.edu/upperair/sounding.html).
 The text list output looks like this: